Bunland/moeban/README.md

 }

 // instance "UserModel" will receive as a parameter the name of the database in this case "example.json"
-// and the name of the collection const userModel = new Moeban("example.json", "users");
+// and the name of the model
+const userModel = new Moeban("example.json", "users");

 // Methods